Joshua-Ogbebor/hyper_param-optim/README.md

 The models to be optimized should be accordingly made configurable.
 The data loaders should also be in the same fashion.
 These codes were tested with models and dataloaders in pytorchlightning.

 I plan to include the models and dataloader in a future commit.

+# Dependencies
+The code is written in python, and uses pytorch, pytorchlightning and ray tune.